 By using nanotechnology, value can be added to existing products, for example by providing new functions or better performances.
 Potentially, it can also develop revolutionary new concepts and applications.

 Nanotechnology is multidisciplinary, and requires expertise from the fields of different applied and natural sciences, like electrical engineering, (applied) physics, chemistry and chemical technology and life sciences.
 This expertise, however, is solely focusing on the actual scientific part.
 The use of nanotechnology in products and services requires innovation management skills and knowledge about ethics.
 This course provides a first introduction in the broad scope of what nanotechnology is about, related innovation processes and ethics.
-This all will be based on a basics module and three modules covering application areas of MESA+:
+It comprises therefore of different modules covering:

-The workshop will be given in a three-day format, consisting of lectures (from both academics and industrialists), lab tours (NanoLab, and our SEM characterization lab), and workshops on innovation processes/technology venturing and the societal aspects of nanotechnology.
+The workshop will be given in a three-day format, each morning from 9 till 12.30 hours, consisting of lectures (from both academics and industrialists), and workshops on innovation processes/technology venturing and the societal aspects of nanotechnology.
+Unfortunately we are not able to have any labtours.

 Upon attending all lectures you will receive a certificate of attendance.